jessl314/cs122aW25Project/README.md

 GRANT ALL PRIVILEGES ON cs122a.* TO 'jessica'@'%';
 FLUSH PRIVILEGES;

+run this in a query in mysql

+SET GLOBAL local_infile = 1;
+SHOW VARIABLES LIKE 'local_infile'; // to check

 AT THE END: change all permissions or whatever to reflect the stuff given in the instructions and hope nothing gets messed up